By Dr. Steve O'Shea

-Note: Steve welcomes discussion in the Physiology & Biology forum of the TONMO.com Message Board.
+Note: Steve welcomes discussion in the Physiology & Biology forum.

 Submature to mature male and female Architeuthis are most-often trawled in New Zealand waters off Banks Peninsula, East Coast South Island during the austral summer, and off Hokitika Canyon, West Coast South Island during the austral winter.
 As Architeuthis has not been trawled outside of these two time periods (over the last decade), and juveniles have never been trawled here, it is unlikely that it is a full-time resident of New Zealand waters; it probably spends most of its post-larval life outside of New Zealand waters.
 To the contrary, we have ontogenetic series of specimens of many other fast-swimming oceanic and deep-sea squid species found in New Zealand waters, indicating that they do reside in New Zealand waters throughout their entire life cycle (suggesting that the absence of juvenile Architeuthis from collections is no artefact of collection effort or net evasion).

 The regularity of mated or otherwise fully to near-fully mature male and female Architeuthis off these two areas, Hokitika Canyon and Banks Peninsula, suggests that these are breeding grounds, and that the adult squid have migrated into them.
 Unless pheromones are involved (squid perfumes), both male and female (or male/male and female/female) probably just bump into each other in the dark.
 After a moment of panic, sixteen arms and four tentacles entangle and the giants go beak to beak.